-i As of v.
+As of v.
 2.4, Roles are customizable only down to the Worker Group level.
 E.g., you can grant Edit permission on Worker Group WG1 to User A and User B, but cannot grant them finer-grained permissions on child objects such as Pipelines, Routes, etc.

-LogStream's UI will be presented differently to users assigned Roles with access restrictions.
+LogStream's UI will be presented differently to users who are assigned Roles that impose access restrictions.
 Controls will be visible but disabled, and search and log results will be limited, depending on each user's permissions.